Joseph in Islam: Sufi commentaries

-Sufi tradition focuses on the lessons and deeper meanings "that may be elicited from the Qur'anic verses and the story of Joseph provides them with ample scope to draw lessons of mystical, ethical and theological and metaphysical significance."
+Sufi tradition focuses on the lessons and deeper meanings "that may be elicited from the Qur'anic verses and the story of Yusuf provides them with ample scope to draw lessons of mystical, ethical, theological, and metaphysical significance."
 Commentaries in this tradition emphasize the themes of predestination and God's omnipotence.
 Two teachings stand out: "the first is that God is the controller and provider of all things and that human beings should have complete trust in Him and the second is the prevailing of the divine decree over human contrivance and design."

 The theme of love transcends the story of Yusuf and Zulaikha.
-Jacob becomes an archetypical mystic lover of God; Zulaikha evolves from a temptress to a lover, and from human to divine love.
-There were two kinds of love in the story: the passion of a lover and the devotion of a father to his lost son.
-Joseph also represents eternal beauty as it is manifest in the created world.
+Yaqub becomes an archetypical mystic lover of God; Zulaikha evolves from a temptress to a lover, and from human to divine love.
+There are two kinds of love in the story: the passion of a lover and the devotion of a father to his lost son.
+Yusuf also represents eternal beauty as it is manifested in the created world.
 "The Persian versions include full narratives, but also episodic anecdotes and incidental references which occur in prose works, didactic and lyrical poetry and even in drama.
 The motif was suited to be used by Sufi writers and poets as one of the most important models of the relationship between the manifestation of Divine beauty in the world and the loving soul of the mystic."

 There was also a Jewish presence.
 According to W. J. Fischer (2013), "Persian Jews, far from living in a cultural vacuum in isolation, took also a keen interest in the literary and poetical works of their Muslim neighbors and shared with them the admiration for the classical Persian poetry."
 Similar styles of meter and form translated easily between the two.
 The poet D̲j̲āmī is known for his reflections on stories such as Yusuf and Zulaikha, which were made accessible in Hebrew transliteration and are preserved.

 Shia commentaries

 In Muhammad ibn Ya'qub al-Kulayni's Kitab al-Kafi, when the fire was set for Abraham, Gabriel brought him a shirt from paradise and made him wear it.
 With the shirt on, cold or heat would not harm him.
-When Abraham was dying, he wrapped it up gave it to Isaac; Isaac gave it to Jacob.
-When Joseph was born, it was given to him.
-When he took it out in Egypt, Jacob said, "I smell Joseph's scent.
+When Abraham was dying, he wrapped it up gave it to Isaac; Isaac gave it to Yaqub.
+When Yusuf was born, it was given to him.
+When he took it out in Egypt, Yaqub said, "I smell Yusuf's scent.
 I hope that you will not accuse me of senility (12:94)".
 It was the same shirt which was sent from paradise.